 Just like emailing PDF’s and spreadsheets full of workouts to your clients personally one-by-one is not a sustainable (or professional) approach to online training, you also don’t want to invest all of your time and money into building some other company’s brand.

-For example, some fitness software solutions claim to be “custom branded,” but what they really mean is that they are “co-branded.”
-They will tell you that you can have your own custom branded iOS and Android workout apps for your clients to use, but what they don’t tell you is that your clients have to search for THEIR name in the App Store and in the Google Play Store.
+For example, some fitness software companies claim to be “custom-branded,” but what they really mean is that they are “co-branded.”
+They will tell you that you can have your own custom-branded iOS and Android workout apps for your clients to use, but what they don’t tell you is that your clients have to search for the software company’s name in the App Store and in the Google Play Store.
 It’s not until your clients create an account and log in that they will even see your logo.

 This is not the case with the Exercise.com platform.
-We are all about building YOUR brand.
-Notice the seamless experience between web and App Store/Google Play:
+We are all about building your brand.
+And, when it comes to becoming an online personal trainer, establishing your brand is crucial.

 The key is to find what works for you and your business and then once you hit on a winning strategy, cut what’s not working and scale up what is working.
 Learning how to gain clients as a personal trainer is one of your most important skill sets.